When to Stop Using Gauze After Tooth Extraction

 People should still brush their teeth and floss after tooth extraction.
 Nonetheless, being gentle while brushing the teeth next to the wound is also essential.

-Using an smart toothbrush that can be set up with different modes, such as the Oclean X Pro Elite smart electric toothbrush, is often a great solution in these situations.
+Using an smart sonic toothbrush that can be set up with different modes, such as the Oclean X Pro Elite smart sonic toothbrush, is often a great solution in these situations.
 This toothbrush can be set in sensitive mode and has a low-intensity level to act gently on the area.

 oclean-x-pro-elite